 Have you ever felt bad about something you've said or done and caused someone to be upset or hurt?
+Have you ever made a mistake that needs to be rectified with an apology?
 You don't get a do-over, but most of the time you can apologize and at least try to make amends in some way.

 Difficulty of Apologizing

 It could be pride or ego that makes us feel that if we say we're sorry for something we're showing weakness.
 However, just the opposite is true.
 It takes a very strong person to admit that you are wrong or that you made a mistake.
 Proper etiquette doesn't require perfection.
 It's more about the refinement of your character.
-An apology shows good manners.
+A sincere apology shows grace and good manners.

 That said, you still might have a difficult time letting the other person know that you feel bad about your actions or what you said.
 Just remember that once you've apologized, and the other person has accepted it, you can move on and stop worrying about whatever it was.
 It's cleansing and the right thing to do.